woofuw-dev/WOOF-site/README.md

 ## Tasks
 - [x] Use a templating engine
 - [x] Add site content
-- [ ] Improve Google Calendar visuals by using its API instead of an `iframe`
+- [X] Improve Google Calendar visuals by using its API instead of an `iframe` (Uses an interlocking layout of event cards instead of a calendar)
-- [ ] Integrate with WOOF Discord bot?
+- [X] Integrate with WOOF Discord bot?
+(Calls Discord REST API)